Ergodic properties of boundary actions and Nielsen--Schreier theory: Introduction

 Two other occasions when our results have analogues for Fuchsian or Kleinian groups are \thmref{th:4} and \thmref{th:cor3} from \secref{sec:Sch-graph-geometry} which give qualitative criteria of complete dissipativity and conservativity of the boundary action, respectively.
 Here common general results are unknown, and our methods are completely different from those used in the hyperbolic situation by Patterson \cite{Patterson77} and Matsuzaki \cite{Matsuzaki05} in the first case (see \remref{rem:qq}) and by Sullivan \cite{Sullivan81} in the second case (see \remref{rem:s2}).
 Although the ``hyperbolic'' techniques most likely might be carried over to our situation as well, our approach is much more appropriate in the discrete case as it uses combinatorial tools not readily available in the continuous case.
 For instance, we obtain \thmref{th:cor3} as a corollary of \thmref{th:5} which gives an explicit formula for the measure of a certain canonical wandering set; a hyperbolic analogue of \thmref{th:5} is unknown.

-Let us finally mention a couple of open questions arising in connection with the present work.
+Let us finally mention some open questions arising in connection with the present work.
 The most obvious one is to what extent our results can be carried over to other boundary measures.
 The first candidate would be the conformal (Patterson) measures which are singular with respect to the uniform measure $\m$ in the case when the growth $v_H$ of $H$ is strictly smaller than the growth of the ambient group $F$.
-By a general result from \cite{Kaimanovich08ap}, in this case the conservative part can still be identified with the big horospheric limit set (see above), but we do not know to what extent the combinatorial machinery developed in the present paper can be adapted to this situation.
+By a general result from \cite{Kaimanovich10}, in this case the conservative part can still be identified with the big horospheric limit set (see above), but we do not know to what extent the combinatorial machinery developed in the present paper can be adapted to this situation.
 Of course, one can also try to generalize our technique to the nearest relatives of free groups, i.e., to word hyperbolic groups, or even to general discrete groups of isometries of Gromov hyperbolic spaces.

+In a different direction, it would be interesting to investigate the properties described in the present paper for \emph{random Schreier graphs} determined by a probability measure invariant with respect to the ``root moving'' equivalence relation (in other words, a conjugation invariant probability measure on the space of subgroups of $F$, see \cite{Vershik10,Abert-Glasner-Virag11p}).

-The other question is more concrete and concerns existence of conservative boundary actions (with respect to the uniform measure) with $v_H=\sqrt{2m-1}$.
+Finally, a more concrete question concerns existence of conservative boundary actions (with respect to the uniform measure) with $v_H=\sqrt{2m-1}$, cf. Theorem 4.2.
 The analogous question is also open for Fuchsian groups, see \remref{rem:q} and \remref{rem:qq}.
+For the free group this situation is especially intriguing because from the spectral point of view Schreier graphs with $v_H\le\sqrt{2m-1}$ are precisely the \emph{infinite Ramanujan graphs} (i.e., have the minimal possible spectral radius, see formula (4.1)).
+Our Theorem 4.2 implies, in the case when $v_H<\sqrt{2m-1}$, some properties conjectured to be true for all infinite Ramanujan graphs: absence of the Liouville property \cite[Conjecture 1]{Benjamini-Kozma10p} and the fact that the random walk neighbourhood sampling along the graph converges to the regular tree \cite[Question 11]{Abert10p}.